 - History: I've also found these great videos that we all love — we usually pop them in while we're eating breakfast, and they're funny.
 Thankfully I'm enjoying learning with them (same with the chemistry DVD) because if I just put the video on and go try to get something done, the kids will horse around or daydream, but if I'm right there, everyone gets into it and they stay interested.
 Along with that, every couple of weeks or so I'll introduce a new unit from this curriculum that I have really ended up liking a lot: Connecting with History.
 Right now we're studying the Middle Ages, because that's what our oldest needed.
-I love that it includes stories of Saints to go along with the timing and part of the world that we're studying, and it has enough info and ideas that I can pick and choose what activities are best for the different ages, using more challenging stuff for our oldest.
+I love that it includes stories of Saints to go along with the timing and part of the world that we're studying, and it has enough info and ideas that I can pick and choose what assignments or activities are best for the different ages, using more challenging stuff for our oldest.

 - Language Arts: We do a few different things — some is independent daily work, but the part we do together is weekly.
 They each write in their thankful journal weekly and sometimes I'll have them write me a Saint report or they'll have writing for history (above).
 Our oldest still does some of what I told you about here in this post.
 Our youngest does Catholic Heritage Curriculum spelling each week and an essay with his words, which I love because there's good Catholic Christian teaching woven in which spurs nice conversations between us.
 Our daughter does separate vocab/spelling/essay writing.
 Now and then we'll still do The Great Editing Adventure together on the white board because they love it and it's a fun way to teach grammar (each kid has a different colored marker and they take turn catching the errors).
 Just recently I decided they did need a little more formal writing training though, so we started IEW.
 For years I was afraid of that course — it just looked too intense for us and I knew there was no way I would take a weekend-long training class to be able to teach it!
 Plus it looked expensive.
 But I finally dug in more and asked questions.
 I found out that the parent training isn't required, and ALL the materials weren't necessary either.
 They suggested the middle level, because it's in between all our kids' ages.
 (I did get extra binders so each kid has their own and I didn't have to mess with making copies.)
 So we work on that once or twice each week.